Lee Enterprises

 Lee Enterprises, Inc. is a publicly traded American media company.
-It publishes 77 daily newspapers in 26 states, and more than 350 weekly, classified, and specialty publications.
+It publishes 72 daily newspapers in 25 states, and more than 350 weekly, classified, and specialty publications.
 Lee Enterprises was founded in 1890 by Alfred Wilson Lee and is based in Davenport, Iowa.

 The company also provides online services, including websites supporting its daily newspapers and other publications.
-Lee had more than 25 million unique web and mobile visitors monthly, with 209.1 million pages viewed.
+Lee had more than 26 million unique web and mobile visitors monthly, with 229.1 million pages viewed.
 Lee became majority partner of TownNews.com in 1996; Town News creates software for newspaper publication purposes.
 The company offers commercial printing services to its customers.

 Lee Enterprises is currently the fourth largest newspaper group in the United States of America.
 The company acquired Howard Publications (16 daily newspapers) for $694 million in 2002 and Pulitzer, Inc. (14 daily, over 100 non-daily), for $1.5 billion in 2005.

 From January 2012 to April 2017, the company's executive chairman, Mary Junck, was chairman of the Associated Press.
 In December 2018, Lee Enterprises announced that Mary Junck would transition from Executive Chairman to Chairman of the company.

 In January 2020, Lee Enterprises announced an agreement with Berkshire Hathaway to acquire BH Media Group's publications and The Buffalo News for $140 million in cash.

 In November 2021, global hedge fund Alden Global Capital made an offer to acquire Lee Enterprises for $24 per share, or about $141 million.
-In response, the board of Lee Enterprises enacted a shareholder rights plan, colloquially known as a "poison pill", in order to ward off the purchase attempt.
-Then, in early December, the board of Lee unanimously rejected the Alden bid, saying that the Alden proposal "grossly undervalues Lee and fails to recognize the strength of our business today."
+In response, the board of Lee Enterprises enacted a shareholder rights plan, colloquially known as a "poison pill", to ward off the purchase attempt.
+In early December, the board of Lee unanimously rejected the Alden bid, saying that the Alden proposal "grossly undervalues Lee and fails to recognize the strength of our business today."

 In November 2021, the U.S. Department of Justice alleged two Iranian nationals had accessed the company's content management system in the fall of 2020, aiming to post false news about the presidential election.

 Significant events

 Sale of television subsidiary

-Lee operated a broadcasting division, which it sold in 2000 to pay off debt and in order to focus on newspaper publishing.
-Most of the TV stations were sold to Emmis Communications, and have all been sold, as of 2007, to other companies.
+Lee operated a broadcasting division, which it sold in 2000 to pay off debt and to focus on newspaper publishing.
+Most of the TV stations were sold to Emmis Communications and as of 2007 had been sold onward to other companies.

 Chapter 11 bankruptcy and bailout reorganization

 The company filed for Chapter 11 bankruptcy in 2011.
 It emerged from bankruptcy less than two months later.
-In April 2012, Warren Buffett took a stake in Lee Enterprises (through Berkshire Hathaway Inc.), buying $85 million of the company's debt from Goldman Sachs Group.
+In April 2012, Warren Buffett's Berkshire Hathaway Inc. took a stake in Lee Enterprises, buying $85 million of the company's debt from Goldman Sachs Group.

 In June 2012, Berkshire Hathaway filed an amended Form 13F (13F-HR/A) for the period ending March 31, 2012.
 This document disclosed that Berkshire accumulated $2,119,000 or 1,655,125 common shares of Lee Enterprises, or a 3.2 percent stake.
-The document noted that the confidentiality of this transaction was requested but denied by the SEC on May 25, 2012.
+The document said that Berkshire had asked the SEC to keep the transaction secret, a request denied on May 25, 2012.